tasmota/docs/docs/Zigbee.md

 !!! info
      Although this is highly discouraged, you can permanently enable Zigbee pairing, until the next reboot, with `ZbPermitJoin 99`.

 After the device has successfully paired it will be shown in the webui with its short address and its link quality number (LQI).
-When it is a battery powered device, the battery percentage will be display as soon as it is received from the device.
+When it is a battery powered device, the battery percentage will be displayed as soon as it is received from the device.

 ![Zigbee in webUI](_media/zigbeeinwebui.jpg)